BlaiiZong/calculator/README.md

 ### Implementation

+- command line options (for dp and maybe mod)
-1. Operators (binary, unary)
+- Operators (binary, unary)
   - use Operator abstract base class
   - whitespace precedence
   - operator precedence - maintain a stack and walk through the expressions.
 Gobble from stack when completed.
-2. variables
+- variables
-3. functions
+- functions
-4. built-in functions
+- built-in functions

 ### Other ideas